melpa/melpa/README.md

 ## Usage

-To use the MELPA repository, you'll need an Emacs with `package.el`, ie. Emacs 24.1 or greater.
+To use the MELPA repository, you'll need an Emacs with `package.el`, i.e., Emacs 24.1 or greater.
 To test TLS support you can visit a HTTPS URL, for example with `M-x eww RET https://wikipedia.org RET`.

 Enable installation of packages from MELPA by adding an entry to